catusax/mesh-gen/README.md

-# mesher
+# mesh-gen

-The thing is , microservices have a lot of duplicate basic codes, you have to copy-paste them for every service. mesher can generate that codes for you.
+microservices have a lot of duplicate basic codes, you have to copy-paste them for every service. mesher can generate that codes for you.

 - generate project scaffold, kubernetes resources, and dockerfile
 - generate testing, handler, and client code form protobuf definition file

-## mesher cli
+## mesh-gen cli

 ### TL;DR: